 If you need major surgery or will be on long-term bed rest, you may need to stop using ethinyl estradiol and segesterone for a short time.
 Any doctor or surgeon who treats you should know that you are using the vaginal ring.

-Whenever the ring is out of the vagina, keep the ring in the case provided.
+Whenever the ring is out of the vagina, wash the ring with mild soap and warm water, pat dry, and store in the case provided.
 Store at room temperature.
 Protect from heat, sunlight, and freezing.
 Follow the provided instructions for cleaning the vaginal ring when not in use.

 After using this medicine for 1 year, dispose of the used vaginal ring in the case or pouch it came in and throw it away where children and pets cannot get to it.
 Do not flush the ring down a toilet.